cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ![Import schemas from catalog](/images/tfc/4-13-001.png "Import schemas such as schema.org and use its terms as a jumping point into knowledge graphs.")

-Use default bindings to bring in data into queries.
-Resource corresponding to the current Confluence page of blog post is bound to `this`.
+Use default bindings to bring data from Confluence into queries.
+Resource corresponding to the current Confluence page or blog post is bound to `this`.

 ![Use this binding](/images/tfc/4-13-002.png "Resource corresponding to the current Confluence page of blog is bound to this.")